Crimbal History, Family Crest & Coats of Arms

 Early History of the Crimbal family

-Another 216 words (15 lines of text) covering the years 1176, 1273, 1564, 1711 and 1800 are included under the topic Early Crimbal History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Crimbal research.
+Another 95 words (7 lines of text) covering the years 1176, 1273, 1564, 1382, 1711 and 1800 are included under the topic Early Crimbal History in all our PDF Extended History products and printed products wherever possible.

 Crimbal Spelling Variations